 Action values (torque for each joint) from the previous time step

-For all four legs, the initial values for the hip and knee joint angles are set to -0.8234 and 1.6468 radians, respectively.
-The neutral positions of the joints are at 0 radians.
-This occurs when the legs are stretched to their maximum and are aligned perpendicularly to the ground.
+For all four legs, the initial values for the hip and knee joint angles are set to –0.8234 and 1.6468 rad, respectively.
+The neutral positions of the joints are at 0 rad.
+The legs are in neutral position when they are stretched to their maximum and are aligned perpendicularly to the ground.

 is the velocity of the torso's center of mass in the x-direction.